PantherFlow (Beta)

 Example: panther_logs.public.aws_alb | project targetIp, targetPort

-Summaries are faster to run than querying full records.
-This is especially helpful when investigating logs over a long period of time, or in a situation where you are unsure how much data exists for the time range you are investigating.
+Summaries execute faster than queries fetching full log records.
+Using a summary is especially helpful when you're investigating logs over a long period of time, or when you don't know how much data volume exists for the time range you're investigating.

-Instead of querying the full data set, you can use the summarize
+Instead of querying the full data set, use the summarize

 operator, which will execute faster and help you determine a narrower timeframe to query next.